 Edit 9/4/14: Microsoft has removed the 2 GB max file size limit.

-I am Kashem, a freelance blogger, passionate about writing articles related to health and technology.
+I'm Kashem: a part-time blogger, passionate about writing articles related to education, health and technology.
 Here I explore my knowledge with people.

-Keep following me on social media for getting my latest articles update.
+Keep following me on social media to getting my latest articles update.

 2018 Powered By Indesk Team, Created By KASHEM